PopcornTimeCommunity/android/README.md

 ***

-If you want to contact us: [hello@popcorntime.io](mailto:hello@popcorntime.io)
+If you want to contact us : send pm to [samewhiterabbits](https://www.reddit.com/user/Samewhiterabbits) on reddit or [use the form](http://yify.is/index.php/blog/contact) on the yify website.

-Copyright (c) 2014 Popcorn Time Foundation - Released under the [GPL V3 license](https://git.popcorntime.io/popcorntime/android/blob/development/LICENSE.md).
+Copyright (c) 2015 Popcorn Time Community - Released under the [GPL v3 license](LICENSE.txt).